-In 1909, Iowa grain elevator and farm leaders needed a way to stop the financial devastation caused by frequent and destructive wooden elevator fires that were occurring across the nation.
+In 1909, Iowa grain elevator and farm leaders needed a way to stop the financial devastation caused by frequent and destructive wooden elevator fires.
 Together, they created an alternative source of dependable, affordable insurance to protect against their losses.

 Founded in Aurelia, Iowa, the Farmers Cooperative Elevator Mutual Insurance Association was the seed that became Farmland Insurance.
 The company built a solid reputation by focusing on the needs of American agriculture.

-In 1982, Farmland Insurance joined the Nationwide family of companies and is now known as Nationwide Agribusiness.
+In 1982, Farmland Insurance joined the Nationwide family of companies.
 We serve farm, ranch and commercial customers across the country.

 While agriculture and its related businesses have radically changed over the past century, our commitment to our customers has not.
 We remain dedicated to the people and companies that are American agriculture, and we pledge to continue our tradition of service, safety and integrity – just as we did in 1909.